RoelofKuipers/football-team-detector/README.md

 # Football Team Detection and Classification

 This project detects football players in video footage and classifies them into teams based on their kit colors.
-Note: usually not best practice to upload weights and videos to github, but done for simplicity of running the project.
+Note: usually not best practice to upload weights to github, but done for simplicity of running the project.

 ## Features
 - Player detection using YOLOv8